Offline Dating is truly a process. Here’s how my client Ana finally got the results she’d wanted for years…

 Ana loved my philosophy of “leading with the sweetness” when talking to people and realized there was a lot she could improve.

 “I have this side business I want to launch, where I’ll be talking to parents and kids.
-And I’m working on my PhD, but I don’t come across very confident or very outgoing.“
+And I’m working on my Ph.D., but I don’t come across as very confident or very outgoing.“

 “One of my issues was that I would just say everything.
 I wouldn’t stop to take a breath or let him speak, I’d just lay it all down for him.
-So you know after an hour conversation I’d feel like ‘Omg, I gave him my all and this guy didn’t call me back!’ and it was really disappointing.”
+So after an hour-long conversation, I’d feel like ‘OMG, I gave him my all and this guy didn’t call me back!’ and it was really disappointing.”

 “I was caring too much about people looking at me approaching other people and thinking that they would think I was weird.
 But then I realized that, when I look at those people, I don’t think they’re weird, I think they’re interesting.
 Those are the people you kinda want to be friends with because they know everybody.“

-By helping Ana learn more about herself and turn her focus inwards, she got more comfortable around other people and stopped overthinking things as much.
+By helping Ana learn more about herself and turn her focus on becoming a confident woman, she got more comfortable around other people and stopped overthinking things as much.

 “Now at work I just say whatever pops into my head.
 Like, sometimes it’s super professional and sometimes it’s not the perfect thing to say, but I still say it because it’s better than saying nothing.“

 But her most unexpected result is that she’s actually found a guy!